JaddotWuzHere/TheContinuum/content/en/Continuum Physics/Branches/Anachysics/Source.md

 ## Overview
 ---
-A Source is a trans-phase coupling field that enables a conscious being to interact with **[[Mana|mana]]**.
+A Source is a trans-phase coupling field that enables a conscious being to interact with **[[en/Continuum Physics/Branches/Manaphysics/Mana|mana]]**.
 It forms naturally whenever a coherent region of the anima field achieves stable resonance with the surrounding mana field.
 Through this resonance, intent and awareness can be translated into directed mana flow.

 While it isn't clear which types of entities are guaranteed to possess natural Sources, it has been found that most, if not all, conscious beings are born innately with a Source.
 The strength, stability, and efficiency of said Source vary according to the coherence of the soul and the local mana environment.
 While the **[[Souls|soul]]** provides individuality and will, the Source provides access and control.
 ## Physical Properties